 Organize Themed Therapy Materials Using a Crate

 One thing I invested in is these file storage crates.
-They are so easy to find and such a game changer.
+They are so easy to find and such a game-changer.
 You can find these file storage crates at Staples, Target, Walmart, or Amazon.
-As you can see in the picture, I label each file folder with my themes.
+You want to make sure the crate will fit the hanging file folders legal and letter-sized folders.
+I used the legal size so it is wider and can fit books and wider folders better.
+Some will fit the As you can see in the picture, I label each file folder with my themes.
 When I’m looking for a particular themed activity, I’ll know exactly where to look in the crate which saves me a ton of time.
 This is especially helpful for organizing themed therapy materials for my whole classroom or push-in activities.
 When I first started organizing with crates, I quickly realized the file folders were essential!
 Without them, my materials turned into another pile, but this time they were in a crate instead of my desk!

 Use Zip Pouches to Organize Themed Therapy Materials